Prag8855/aab/content/guides/permanent-residence.md

         You must [register your address](/glossary/Anmeldung) to get this document.
 If you don't have it, your lease and [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) are sometimes enough.
 At least bring proof that you have a [*Bürgeramt* appointment](/guides/anmeldung-in-english-berlin#get-a-burgeramt-appointment).[^5]
     - [ ] and **proof of rent payments**
         You must show what you really pay for housing.
 Print recent bank statements that show rent payments.[^52]
+- [ ] **Language certificate** (optional)
+    You must prove that you speak German.
+If you don't have a language certificate, they will ask you questions in German during your *[[Ausländerbehörde]]* appointment, to see if you speak German.
 - [ ] **Translations**
     If your documents are not in German, bring translations.
 For certificates and official documents, bring [certified translations](/glossary/beglaubigte%20Übersetzung).
 They *sometimes* accept untranslated documents, but don't take the risk.[^32] Get translations from [Red Tape Translation](/out/red-tape-translation-certified) or [Lingoking](/out/lingoking).